ArthasZhang007/15-466-f21-base4/README.md

 Design: A text based adventure game with novel plot written by the authors.

-Text Drawing: (TODO: how does the text drawing in this game work?
-Is text precomputed?
-Rendered at runtime?
-What files or utilities are involved?)
+Text Drawing:

+The text drawing in this game is implemented by the text drawing pipeline in the `textgenerator.hpp` and `textgenerator.cpp`.
+The graphics code for actual text display is in `PlayMode::draw` function.

 Screen Shot: